Earn an MBA and M.Div. through one program.

 3 Hours

 Contemporary business leaders are often tasked with leading the execution of projects.
-Throughout this course students will learn tools and techniques for connecting the organization’s mission and vision to organizational deliverables.
-Experiential work will engage in development of a project plan that benefits an organization of their choosing using tools such as WBS, PERT, Gantt charts and heat maps.
-Students will be able to: use appropriate project management techniques and tools for project design and delivery, and demonstrate principles of benefits realization management.
+Throughout this course students will learn tools and techniques for connecting the organizations mission and vision to organizational deliverables.
+Experiential work will engage in development of a project plan that benefits an organization of their choosing using tools such as WBS, PERT, grant charts and heat maps.
+Students will be able to: use appropriate project management techniques and tools for project design and delivery and demonstrate principles of benefits realization management.

 BUS 660 Regulatory/Reporting Environments